Do you want to go to university? (If you don’t know, read this post first.)

 In most cases, a student job will be enough to finance your life.

 Your university will also be able to help you.

 In the worst-case scenario, you can always borrow money to finance food/rent while working on the side, but that probably won’t be needed as you can easily live with 1000€/month in any EU city.

-Some countries also propose programs where students go to school half a week and work for a company the other half, like Germany for example.
-The company pays a small salary and the studies of the student.
-They also often end up hiring them in the end.
+Some countries propose programs where students go to school half a week and work for a company the other half (like Germany).
+The company pays for students’ studies and they get a small salary too.

 The Bottom Line

 The world is your playground.
-You can study anything anywhere for much cheaper than what you’d pay in the US/Australia/etc.
+You can study anything anywhere for much cheaper than what you’d pay in Anglo-Saxon countries.

 In my case, being an international student wasn’t easy every day, but I have learned a lot, met a lot of different people, and it expanded my comfort zone up to the point that by the time I was 20, I had no problems with the perspective to move anywhere in the world.

-The only thing I regret was my degree and the country where I studied it, but well, I won’t go back in time.
+The only thing I regret was my degree and the country where I studied it, but the past is the past.

 You will only be 20 once in your life.